monamh/Data-Structures-Course/HW2/Sort_Runtime_Compare/README.md

+# Homwork Description
-# Impelentation and runtime comparison of HeapSort, MergeSort and QuickSort
+Impelentation and runtime comparison of HeapSort, MergeSort and QuickSort